 As a performer, he collaborated with the choreographers Manon Santkin & Benjamin Vandewalle, as well as with the multidisciplinary artist Fabrice Samyn.

-Over the past 2 years and a half, Cassiel mainly dedicated himself to learning and practicing House dance, in Paris' and New York's lively club scenes.
-He is currently developing his work at the intersection of contemporary dance and Hip hop & Clubbing dances.
+Over the past 3 years, Cassiel mainly dedicated himself to learning and practicing House dance, in Paris' and New York's lively club scenes.
+He is currently developing his work at the intersection of contemporary dance and Hip hop and Clubbing dances.
 He sees this undertaking as the work of sensibly navigating these buoyant ecosystems of practices, of experimenting with the forms which inhabit them and of imagining new ones.

-As a teacher, Cassiel is regularly invited to give professional trainings and workshops, in dance studios such as DansCentrumJette, La Raf nerie, P.A.R.T.S.
+As a teacher, Cassiel is regularly invited to give professional trainings and workshops, in dance studios such as DansCentrumJette, La Raffinerie – Charleroi Danse, P.A.R.T.S.
 SummerSchool in Brussels and La Ménagerie de Verre in Paris.